Back to Blog

 We don’t do incident coordination.
 No Slack channels, no role assignment, no status pages, no postmortems.
 That’s not the problem we’re solving.

 The architecture is different too.
 SuperTerminal runs on your machine.
-Your SSH credentials and logs never leave your laptop.
-You pick your own AI provider. incident.io is cloud SaaS where your incident data lives on their infrastructure.
+Your SSH credentials stay on your laptop, and AI analysis goes to the provider you configure. incident.io is cloud SaaS where your incident data lives on their infrastructure.

 Where they differ